w2naf/pydarn/docs/developer/code_guide.md

 #### Code

 1. Follows [PEP 8](https://www.python.org/dev/peps/pep-0008/) style for python code
+- Replace tabs with 4 spaces
+- Develop for python 3.5 and higher, avoid backwards compatibility
 - `__init__.py` should be empty except at the base of the library
 - Reference any papers/articles/resources regarding algorithms and equations
 - If constants are needed define in a shared module and not internally to the code